Aswathy237/ShoppingApp/README.md

 # Shopping App

 Welcome to the **Shopping App**, a SwiftUI-based project that showcases dynamic product listing, a shopping cart functionality, and favorite tracking.
-This app is designed with a clean user interface and responsive user experience.

 ---